All About... Who?

 Jay started out as a camp counsellor, next as a section director and then as a camp director for the YMCA in its camps, gradually shifting into children's and youth programs, community development work and eventually fundraising.
 After 17 years with the Y, Jay's career moved to focus entirely on fundraising, working with Development teams at the CNIB, the Canadian Breast Cancer Foundation, Plan International, the Canadian Diabetes Association and WWF Canada.
 "There is nothing more satisfying than being back at Camp" Jay says as he joins the Camp Maple Leaf team.

-Jerrod Smith, Director of Facilities and Program Development
+Jerrod Smith, Director of Operations

 Jerrod Smith has a Bachelors Degree in Recreation Management and a Masters Degree in Sports Management.
 He is currently an Assistant Coach with the Windsor Spitfires of the Ontario Hockey League.
 He has been Director of Recreation Programs for Woods Homes Schools in Alberta and was a staff member at Hockey Opportunity Camp for many years.
 Jerrod and his wife Candice will be on-site at Camp providing leadership in all areas of Camp Maple Leaf.